srynot4sale/alfred/README.md

 Alfred is a simple weather / calendar dashboard, perfect for running on a spare PC / Raspberry Pi hooked up to a screen.

-The code is simple... just static files and a cron job.
-Set it up behind a webserver and then just open in a browser.
+The code is simple... a simple Next.js server and a cron job.
+Set it up on a linux host running docker and then just open in a browser.

 Code is very basic, thrown-together and haphazard.
 But does the trick!